afuentecruz/ioBuilders-banking-poc/README.md

 http://localhost:8080/swagger-ui/index.html

-In order to try the swagger endpoints you must provide a valid token
+In order to try swagger endpoints you must provide a valid token

 ## Security
-Note all api endpoints are secured using spring security except `/users/registry` and `login`, in order to operate with the remaining operations you must include the bearer token included in the login response
+Note all api endpoints are secured using spring security except `/users/registry` and `/login`, in order to operate with the remaining endpoints you must include the bearer token provided in the login response

 ## Postman collection
 A complete postman collection is available under `src/test/resources/` or simply [here](https://github.com/afuentecruz/ioBuilders-banking-poc/blob/main/src/test/resources/ioBuilders%20banking%20PoC.postman_collection.json)